Featured image: NASA

 The service module is where the propellant tanks and thrusters for orbital maneuvering, and the launch abort motors are.
 Four Areojet Rocketdyne RS-88 engine will be used for the launch escape system.
 The solar cells are also located on the bottom of the service module and on top of the micro-meteoroid debris shield, providing more than 2.9 kW of electricity.

 Starliner lands using parachutes and a set of airbags, making it the first orbital capsule to land on solid ground in the US.
 Two drogue chutes are deployed at 9 km in altitude, before the trio of main chutes is deployed at 3.6 km.
 The heat shield is jettisoned at 1.5 km in altitude, after which the six airbags are inflated.
 These airbags ensure a soft landing on the ground, but are also useful in an abort situation as they will provide buoyancy when landing on water.
 There are five landing sights across the western United States, which allows the Starliner 450 landing opportunities across the year.

 The first crewed flight (Boe-CFT) was initially scheduled for the summer of 2019, pending a successful first orbital test flight.
-The flight is now planned for the end of 2021, though this could slip into early 2022.
-The mission will fly three NASA astronauts, Barry Willmore, Michael Fincke, and Nicole Anuapu Mann to the ISS.
+The flight is now planned for the end of 2022.
+The mission will fly three astronauts, Barry Willmore, Michael Fincke, and a yet to be announced third astronaut to the ISS.